 Christine Sweeney, LICSW Program Manager, Parent Connection, BIDMC

 Don’t despair!
-There is hope – and opportunity to get creative – to mindfully craft a more balanced life.
-We can learn, or re-learn, how to find peace within the chaos, nurturing and supporting ourselves and our partners, as multi-faceted people, as new parents working hard to find our way along this new path.
+There is hope and opportunities to get creative so that you can mindfully craft a more balanced life.
+We can learn (or re-learn!) how to find peace within the chaos, nurturing and supporting ourselves and our partners as multi-faceted people.
 One of the most effective ways to put this into action is to start small, setting ourselves up for success – which helps us to feel more effective and motivated to keep trying.

 Taking time to nurture yourself does not have to require leaving your baby, although it could.
 But this might not be an option for you right now, and that’s okay.
 Consider those 15-20 minutes throughout your day when baby is taking a nap.
 Many parents tend to grab those precious minutes to grab something to eat, throw in a load of laundry, or empty the dishwasher.